bluegenes/2022-paper-protein-kmers/manuscript.md

 --->

-By leveraging the Containment Index of Scaled MinHash sketches with both nucleotide and protein k-mers, we can extend accurate k-mer sequence identity to sequences of different sizes and to >50% Amino Acid Identity.
+By leveraging the Containment Index of FracMinHash sketches with both nucleotide and protein k-mers, we can extend accurate k-mer sequence identity to sequences of different sizes and to >50% Amino Acid Identity.

 Cricuolo [@doi:10.12688/f1000research.26930.1] (suggests w/ appropriate correction, nucl MinHash Jaccard can be used up to >65% ANI??)

-Here, we utilize Scaled MinHash sketches with Containment to overcome size differences between sequences being compared.
+Here, we utilize FracMinHash sketches with Containment to overcome size differences between sequences being compared.

-To accurately estimate sequence identity from sequence files of different sizes(genomes, metagenomes, etc), we employ Scaled Minhash sketches, which enables estimation of the Containment Index.
+To accurately estimate sequence identity from sequence files of different sizes(genomes, metagenomes, etc), we employ FracMinhash sketches, which enables estimation of the Containment Index.

-A number of methods have used discriminatory k-mer analysis for taxonomic classification.
-However, most rely upon first developing a reference of discriminatory k-mers, e.g. k-mers unique to / diagnostic of a taxonomic group.
-Instead, sourmash gather leverages the Containment Index to find the reference match that shares the largest number of k-mers with the query sequence.

 At k=21 (dna) and k=7 (protein), many k	-mers are shared across taxonomic groups.
-Unlike many k-mer based classifiers, we do not need to explicitly characterize the discriminatory k-mers for each taxonomic group.
-The Containment Index uses all matched k-mers between the query and each reference, finding the % of each reference genome present in the query.
-Gather then selects the most covered (highest percent contained) reference genome, thus utilizing the combination of shared and discriminatory k-mers to find the most parsimonious match.
-After finding the best match, all matched k-mers are removed for the query in order to repeat the analysis to find the next most parsimonious genome match.